The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 To access data on cases and beneficiaries of social assistance in Nunavut, including disaggregated data, download the spreadsheet here.

-Figure 2NU: Yearly cases of disability-related incidental allowance under Income Assistance in Nunavut, 2020-21 to 2022-23
+Figure 2NU – Yearly cases of disability-related incidental allowance under Income Assistance in Nunavut, 2020-21 to 2023-24

 What proportion of the population receives social assistance?

-In 2022-23, on average, 28.2 per cent of people in Nunavut under 65 received the Income Assistance program, which is about 2 in 7.
+In 2023-24, on average, 27.7 per cent of people in Nunavut under 65 received the Income Assistance program, which is about 2 in 7.
 On average, the proportion fluctuated between 40 and 50 per cent until 2017, after which it began to decline, reaching its lowest point in 2021-22.
-The increase in 2022-23 was the first in 6 years.
+After increasing for the first time in six years in 2022-23, it decreased by 1.7 per cent this year.

 Who is receiving social assistance (disaggregated data)?